gvolpe/gvolpe.github.io/_posts/2025-05-11-unison-forex.md

 {% highlight haskell %}
 api.routes :
   HttpRequest
-  ->{Exception, Http, Remote, Log, Ask AppCtx, Cache Currency ForexResponse} HttpResponse api.routes = use Route <|>
+  ->{Exception, Http, Log, Ask AppCtx, Cache Currency ForexResponse} HttpResponse api.routes = use Route <|>
   Route.run (getExchangeRate <|> healthcheck)
 {% endhighlight %}

 It essentially returns a `HttpRequest -> HttpResponse` function where the abilities expressed in `{}` need to be handled.
-The `{Exception, Http, Remote, Log}` abilities allow us to express what this program needs in order to run.
+The `{Exception, Http, Log}` abilities allow us to express what this program needs in order to run.
 The `Ask AppCtx` should be familiar to functional programmers: it lets us carry context around functions.
 Finally, the `Cache Currency ForexResponse` is the ability that lets us cache responses for each currency.
 We'll dive deeper into this topic in the next few sections.

 Let's skip the `healthcheck` endpoint for now and let's look at the `GET /rates` endpoint.